gophpeek/laravel-queue-autoscale/docs/basic-usage/how-it-works.md

-# How Laravel Queue Autoscale Works
+---
+title: "How It Works"

-A comprehensive guide to understanding how the autoscaler makes scaling decisions.
+description: "Comprehensive guide to understanding how the autoscaler makes scaling decisions"
+weight: 10
+---

+# How It Works

+Laravel Queue Autoscale uses a hybrid predictive algorithm to make intelligent scaling decisions.

 ## Overview